 3. We do our best to read all submissions promptly, so if we’re interested in publishing your article, we’ll contact you within two weeks.
 We might request changes to your original idea, suggest ways to organize and write the article, or explain why the piece wouldn’t be a good fit for publication.
 If you don’t hear from us within two weeks, it’s safe to assume we won’t be able to use the piece at all.

 4. Be familiar with what’s been recently published in Dentaltown magazine, and ensure that your proposed article doesn’t recycle previous content.
 No matter whether your piece is clinical in nature or focused more on practice management, there must be something new and noteworthy about what you’re trying to share.
 In your message, explain what’s different about your piece, and what would make it different from the other articles out there.

-5. If you feel like risking it, feel free to use the same form to send us an article.
-They can be of any length, but they’re unlikely to be published if they’re more than 2,000 words.
+5. Articles can be of any length, but they’re unlikely to be published if they’re more than 2,000 words.
 Be sure to back up your claims and information by attributing them to reliable sources — yes to industry journals and organizations, no to random websites — and use end notes to credit your references.

 Please submit your article to Dentaltown Editorial Director Dr. Thomas Giacobbi (firstname.lastname@example.org) or Dentaltown Editor & Creative Director Sam Mittelsteadt (email@example.com).